Tardigrade-nx/RHCompletion/README.md

 - You can move it anywhere on the screen
 - Close it with the 'X' button (upper-right)
 - Go back to the settings screen with the 'settings' button (upper-left)

+### Quick Settings button

+Starting with version 1.1, you can add a 'RH Completion' button in the Quick Settings menu, to open/close the floating note more easily.
+This can be done manually in the Quick Settings menu configuration of your device.